 A summary of my work experience is as follows:

 - Experienced software engineer, with the design and development of products over the whole software life-cycle.

 - Main programming languages are Java and C#, with some web-based and mobile knowledge.

-- Algorithm development, particularly for Artificial Intelligence, distributed or scientific systems.
-Also test programs and platforms.
+- Algorithm development, particularly for Artificial Intelligence and distributed systems.
+Also test programs.

 - Server-side programming and Windows-based GUI development.